akilakada/rehum/README.md

 # rehum

-This is the github repository for the manuscript: Rehumanizing the dehumanized: A test of strategies **currently under review**
+This is the github repository for the manuscript: Rehumanizing the dehumanized: A test of strategies **currently under review at Nature Human Behaviour**

 Analysis and task scripts are uploaded within the 'Final_scripts' folder.
 'Final scripts' includes scripts used for analyses in FSL (in fsl folder), scripts used for behavioral analysis (in behavioral folder), scripts used for intersubject synchrony analyses (in ISC).